Monokuma: Video games and anime

-Monokuma first appears in the opening scene of Danganronpa: Trigger Happy Havoc (2010) The character, sitting in front of a man tied to a chair, pushes a button that launches the man through the building they are in, up into the sky and then to space, reducing him to a skeleton upon his crash landing.
+Monokuma first appears in the opening scene of Danganronpa: Trigger Happy Havoc.
+The character, sitting in front of a man tied to a chair, pushes a button that launches the man through the building they are in, up into the sky and then to space, reducing him to a skeleton upon his crash landing.
 Viewing the man's remains, Monokuma begins chuckling.

 Sometime later, Monokuma greets 15 "Ultimate" students of Hope's Peak Academy, introducing himself as the school's headmaster and informing them that they will be living within the grounds of the academy for the remainder of their natural lives lest one of them become "the blackened" and murder another.
 After providing a motive which leads to a murder then taking place, Monokuma reveals that if the blackened wishes to leave, they must first pass through a class trial with their fellow students – if caught, they will be executed, if not, their classmates will be executed.
 After the first blackened is caught and executed by Monokuma, Monokuma provides a series of additional motives over the following weeks, leading to further murders, class trials, and executions.
-Monokuma is additionally revealed to have a spy implanted amongst the 15 students partaking in the game, in addition to hiding the existence of a 16th student within the academy.
+Monokuma is additionally revealed to have a spy planted amongst the 15 students partaking in the game, in addition to hiding the existence of a 16th student within the academy.
 During the fifth chapter, Monokuma is revealed to be a series of robots controlled by a mastermind from a secret room on the fourth floor of the academy.
-In the sixth chapter, Junko Enoshima is revealed by Makoto Naegi as the mastermind behind Monokuma in the game using her twin sister Mukuro Ikusaba as a stand-in, both founder members of the Ultimate Despair organization, a resistance movement of which Monokuma's face serves as the symbol.
+In the sixth chapter, Junko Enoshima is revealed by Makoto Naegi as the mastermind behind Monokuma in the game using her twin sister Mukuro Ikusaba as a stand-in, Monokuma's face serves as the symbol to the group known as ultimate despair.

-After the students elect to leave the academy, Junko apparently executes herself alongside Monokuma; however, in a post-credits scene, a sentient Monokuma mysteriously reactivates within the class trial grounds and swears that it will continue its quest to spread despair as "your headmaster."
+After the students elect to leave the academy, Junko executes herself alongside Monokuma; however, in a post-credits scene, a sentient Monokuma mysteriously reactivates within the class trial grounds and swears that it will continue its quest to spread despair as "your headmaster."